Our Services

-There are several factors to consider.
-A2 milk can reduce bloating for people sensitive to the A1 beta-casein protein, but it still contains lactose, so it may not help if lactose intolerance is the main issue; see below for how to tell the difference.
+A2 milk may reduce bloating for people sensitive to the A1 beta-casein protein, but because it still contains lactose, it won't help if lactose intolerance is the underlying cause.
+Knowing the difference is key to choosing the right solution.

-Medically approved next steps include a short elimination trial, then trying A2 milk, followed by lactose-free milk or lactase if needed, with testing for persistent symptoms and urgent care for red flags like weight loss or blood in stool; important details that can change your choices are outlined below.
+Medically approved next steps include a short elimination trial, then testing A2 milk, followed by lactose-free milk or a lactase supplement if symptoms persist.
+Testing is recommended for ongoing issues, and urgent care is warranted for red flags like unintentional weight loss or blood in stool.

 For some people, switching to A2 milk may reduce symptoms.
 For others, lactose intolerance or a milk protein sensitivity may be the real issue.
 Understanding the difference can help you make smarter, safer choices for your health.